HFS: Holistic Query-Aware Frame Selection for Efficient Video Understanding: Detailed Prompts

 \section{Detailed Prompts}

-\textbf{CoT prompt for student selector $\mathcal{M}_s$.} Below is the prompt template provided to the student selector $\mathcal{M}_s$ (Qwen2.5-1.5B-Instruct)~\cite{qwen2.5} to initiate Chain-of-Thought (CoT) reasoning.
-This prompt directs the model to generate a detailed logical analysis based on the question and options.
-We then sample $K$ implicit query vectors from the model's reasoning-aware hidden states during this task.
-The placeholders \texttt{[Question]} and \texttt{[Options]} are replaced at runtime with specific inputs for each sample.
+\textbf{CoT prompt for student selector $\mathcal{M}_s$.} Below is the prompt template provided to the student selector $\mathcal{M}_s$ (Qwen2.5-1.5B-In\-struct)~\cite{qwen2.5} to condition it on a Chain-of-Thought (CoT) prompt.
+A single fixed template is applied automatically by the student selector to each question and option pair, with no human annotation at any stage.
+Conditioned on it, $\mathcal{M}_s$ produces hidden states from which we sample $K$ latent query vectors.
+The placeholders \texttt{[Question]} and \texttt{[Options]} are replaced at runtime with specific inputs for each sample, and the same two placeholders carry over to the teacher prompt in Box 2, so a single pair of substitutions drives both stages.
+Nothing else in either template varies across samples, benchmarks or teachers.

+\begin{promptbox}{Box 1: CoT Prompt for Student Selector} You are a question analysis assistant.
+Your task is to perform a detailed logical analysis of the given question and options.
+This analysis will guide the identification of key decision points.